 For project construction to occur in 2020, project design would be scheduled to begin in fall 2019.
 The BCWMC will hold a public hearing at the September 19, 2019 BCWMC meeting on this project.
 Pending the outcome of the hearing, the project will be officially ordered by the BCWMC, the BCWMC will enter into an agreement with the City of Medicine Lake to design and construct the project, and the BCWMC will certify to Hennepin County a final 2020 tax levy for this project.
-Following this meeting, the City of Medicine Lake will need to take action finalizing and approving the agreement.
+Following this meeting, the City of Medicine Lake will need to approve and execute the agreement.
 Final design should not begin prior to the execution of the agreement between the BCWMC and the City of Medicine Lake.

-The construction work would likely begin in the fall of 2020 with final restoration completion in 2021.
+The construction work would likely begin in the fall of 2020 with final restoration complete in 2021.

-It is likely that some dewatering of the Jevne Park wetland will be necessary for construction, which will require a permit from the MnDNR (the work area is considered part of Medicine Lake).
-To meet the likely MnDNR permitting requirements regarding turtle mortality, dewatering will need to be completed by September 15 to provide any turtles an opportunity to relocate to other ponds and wetlands for winter hibernation.
-Also, because of northern long-eared bat concerns, tree removal (greater than 3" in diameter) should occur in the period from November 1 through April 15, outside of the northern long-eared bat's active season.
+Some dewatering of the Jevne Park wetland will likely be necessary for construction, which will require a MnDNR permit (the work area is considered part of Medicine Lake).
+To meet the likely MnDNR permit requirements regarding turtle mortality, dewatering will need to be completed by September 15 to provide any turtles an opportunity to relocate to other ponds and wetlands for winter hibernation.
+Also, because of northern long-eared bat concerns, tree removal (greater than 3 inches in diameter) should occur in the period from November 1 through April 15, outside of the northern long-eared bat's active season.
 Additionally, excavation during the winter would be appropriate to complete the major earthwork during periods with less frequent runoff events.